tintodavis97/Machine-Test/README.md

 Applay all latitude and get new longitude.

-Grapical representation of the given latitude and continuous path,
+Grapical representation of the points with continuous path,

 ![download](https://user-images.githubusercontent.com/38728392/132813825-353c12d3-5c31-4e6f-91dc-02ed888771df.png)